Inclusive and differential measurements of the $\mathrm{t\bar{t}}\gamma$ cross section and the $\mathrm{t\bar{t}}\gamma$ / $\mathrm{t\bar{t}}$ cross section ratio in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data and simulated samples

 To model the \ttg decay process, a sample simulating the $2{\to}2{\to}7$ ($\pp\to\ttbar\to\Pell^{+}\Pell^{-}\PGn\PAGn\bbbar\PGg$) process at LO accuracy in QCD is produced with \MGvATNLO, and the cross section is scaled to the NLO value of 2220.37\fb using a $K$-factor of 1.48, computed in Ref.~\cite{CMS:2021klw}.
+Simulated events in this sample contain a photon with $\pt>10\GeV$ and $\abs{\eta}<5$, isolated from other particles within a fixed cone of radius $R=0.1$.
 An alternative model for the \ttg decay process is provided by a \ttbar sample produced with the \POWHEG (v2.0) MC event generator~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd} at NLO accuracy in QCD and filtered for events with a ``signal'' photon, generated in the parton shower (PS), emitted from particles involved in the decay of one of the top quarks, before hadronization. ``Signal'' photons are defined as photons with generated $\pt>20\GeV$, isolated from nearby particles, and not emitted in hadron decays.
 The sample produced with \MGvATNLO is taken as the reference, and is designated as the ``nominal sample'' throughout the paper, but all the differential results are also compared with the \POWHEG model, designated as the ``alternative sample''.

 The \ttbar process with no additional photons is simulated using the same sample produced with \POWHEG, mentioned above, but vetoing any ``signal'' photons in the event.
 For this sample, the inclusive \ttbar cross section (before any photon veto) is scaled to the most precise theoretical prediction at next-to-NLO (NNLO) accuracy in QCD, $832\pm42\unit{pb}$, which is calculated using the \textsc{top++} (v2.0) program~\cite{Czakon:2011xx}.
 The calculation also includes the resummation of next-to-next-to-leading-logarithm (NNLL) soft-gluon terms~\cite{Beneke:2011mq,Cacciari:2011hy,Czakon:2012zr,Czakon:2012pz,Czakon:2013goa}.
-The \ttbar simulated events are reweighted in order to account for a known mismodelling of the top quark \pt, $\pt(\PQt)$, in the simulation at NLO, due to missing higher order corrections.
+The \ttbar and \ttg decay simulated events are reweighted in order to account for a known mismodelling of the top quark \pt, $\pt(\PQt)$, in the simulation at NLO, due to missing higher order corrections.
 This procedure is also referred to as ``NNLO QCD reweighting''~\cite{Czakon:2017wor}, and is performed using \textsc{fastnlo} tables~\cite{Czakon:2017dip,Czakon:2015owf,Czakon:2016dgf} to compute the $\pt(\PQt/\PAQt)$ distribution in fixed-order QCD at NNLO\@.

 The \twg decay process is modelled with a \tw sample also produced with the \POWHEG event generator and filtered in the same way as the \ttbar sample.
 The \tw process without additional photons is obtained using the same \tw sample, but vetoing events with ``signal'' photons.
 Other processes involving top quarks are produced with \MGvATNLO at LO or at NLO accuracy in QCD, depending on the process.